Fire safety in houses in multiple occupation

 Do Building Control and Housing Enforcement work to the same standards concerning HMOs?

-One key difference is that the most significant changes in what's required from a Building Control perspective occurs in HMO developments with more than 6 occupiers.
+One key difference is that the most significant changes in what is required from a Building Control perspective occurs in HMO developments with more than 6 occupiers.
 At this point the works are treated as conversion to rooms for residential purposes where as they remain as a dwelling house below this number.
 You should contact Building Control for advice if you are considering converting any single occupied property to HMO use.
 Please use this link to find Building Control advice.
 We also advise you contact us before commencing any HMO conversion work.
 Please use the e-form below to do so.

 Do I need to provide fire doors?